 – PayPal additional charges when SCI transfers your profits to your PayPal account (4-5% of your total revenues!
 The smaller the amount, the larger the percentage)

 We do have some sales here, and we feel that it is worth it to pay the $25 fee if you are going to upload a lot of assets.
 To date, our total revenue from the store is about USD$700 which isn’t a lot, but to us, it is still something.

 Uploading your assets, similar to GDM is straightforward.
 Submission takes less than 12 hours.
 However, SCI requires a lot of art for your assets, about five images in their various banner or logo sizes for one asset.
 At SCI, you can set your personal sale and create your own asset bundle which is pretty cool.
 We realized the sale we set on our asset does not increase sale at all, so we stopped setting sale.
 Bundles are useful, and we had a few bundle sales on SCI where it was about 40% off ten assets.
-Currently, we stopped uploading assets on the store and may remove them altogether in the future.
+Since mid 2018, we stopped uploading assets on the store and may remove them altogether in 2019.

 Game Asset Store a Profitable Business?

 We would say YES, but it takes time and patience.
 It took two months to see the first sale on UAS and GDM.
 We see it as a viable business!
 If being able to create game music is what you love, that’s a big bonus!
 For close to two years, we were working on this business part-time, but now we are working on it full-time.

 We do see a lot of potential in this although it has only been two years since we started it.
 The revenue has been increasing every year and doing better than imagined.